 If you haven’t heard already,

-the United States Drug Enforcement Agency (DEA) filed a motion of intent to classify the plant, Mitragyna speciosa, commonly known as Kratom in the US and as Thang in its native Thailand as a schedule 1 controlled substance.
+United States Drug Enforcement Agency (DEA) filed a motion of intent to classify the plant, Mitragyna speciosa, commonly known as Kratom in the US and as Thang in its native Thailand, as a schedule 1 controlled substance.
 Along with this shift from “dietary supplement” to “dangerous narcotic,” two alkaloids, Mitragynine and 7-Hydroxymitragynine, which are responsible for the psychoactive effects of the plant, will also be scheduled.

 This class of illegal substance is characterized by 1) a high potential for abuse and 2) a lack of evidence supporting a medical or, otherwise, therapeutic usage.

 Effective October of 2016, DEA will have made the possession and consumption of the plant and/or any of its constitutive compounds a crime on par with the manufaction and distribution of life-ruining chemicals, like heroin and methamphetamine.
 This decision will ignore the research published in the Journal of the American Osteopathic Association indicating the potential for analgesic application.

 This decision will fly in the face of thousands of individuals who in Kratom have found solace from their chronic pain and/or opioid addiction.
 This decision will effectively prohibit individuals from the benefits of Mitragyna speciosa, forcing them to seek out drugs with much higher abuse potentials and a wider array of negative side effects.